It's been a while since my previous article. For this time the website survived some downtimes and my updates 😃

 - The drawback of 3-tier and n-tier architectures is unnecessary coupling.
 Onion Architecture solved this problem by defining layers from the core to the Infrastructure.
 It applies the fundamental rule by moving all coupling towards the center.
 This architecture is undoubtedly biased toward object-oriented programming, and it puts objects before all others.

-- Any specific implantation will be provided to the application at runtime.
+- Any specific implementation will be provided to the application at runtime.

 - Onion architecture provides better testability because a unit test can be created for individual layers without being influenced by other modules in the application.